kimhjoseph/Roomies/README.md

-# Taskr
+# Roomies

-Taskr is a web platform used by roommates to make their lives easier.
+Roomies is a web platform used by roommates to make their lives easier.

 Test Cases:
 1. Get all Users - This test creates 2 mock Users and tests if the length of User.find().